jessevig/bertviz/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-We thank the authors of the following projects, which are incorporated into this repo:
+We are grateful to the authors of the following projects, which are incorporated into this repo:
 * https://github.com/tensorflow/tensor2tensor
 * https://github.com/huggingface/pytorch-pretrained-BERT